|Professional Development + Associations||Career Development + Accreditation||Job + Internship Listing Sites|

 Dezeen: the world's most popular and influential architecture and design magazines, and the winner of numerous awards for journalism and publishing.
 Dezeen brings you a carefully edited selection of the best architecture, design and interiors projects from around the world.

-Career Services' Career Plans Survey Reports: See data collected from previous graduates, including job titles and average salaries, as well as information on internships they held during their time at PennDesign.
+Career Services' Career Plans Survey Reports: See data collected from PennDesign alumni, including job titles and average salaries, as well as information on internships they held during their time at PennDesign.